-There has been a continual trend towards specific female recruited courses within beauty therapy, hairdressing, admin, childcare and healthcare.
+There has been a continual trend towards specific female recruited courses within beauty therapy, hairdressing, art, childcare, social science and health and social care.
 Courses are being marketed to aid a change to trend.
 These courses, for example are Men into Care.
 This is only a starting point, further investigation on how to entice men into these courses is currently being explored.